 The result of your search displays with vulnerabilities identified.

 - Go to

-- Type your search in the Enter search phrase box.
+- Enter your search in the Enter search

-Note: If you want to search for an exact phrase having two or more words, you will need to put quotation marks around the words in the phrase.
+If you want to search for an exact phrase having two or more words, you need to put quotation marks around the words in the phrase.